-Okay, agreed!
-This first album was a motley selection of tracks kind of thrown helter-skelter at the emerging fan crowd.
-But their brand of Power Metal powered out of the speakers with gusto and without the friggin’ cheese that we have to suffer through on many others of their ilk.
+This first album was a motley selection of tracks, kind of thrown helter-skelter at the emerging fan crowd.
+But their brand of Power Metal powered out of the speakers with gusto, and without the friggin’ cheese that we have to suffer through with many others of their ilk.
 And this juggernaut is what kept things interesting with never a boring moment.

-Well, hell no. Starting with Heartbroken Soul this all descends into the realm of Avantasia and the likes, mixed with some Tad Morose and Firewind.
-At times they pull the disco-pop-rock sound The Rasmus liked to employ in their earlier days.
-In other words, Mirrorworld – signed to AFM Records – firmly joins the Fantasy and Power Metal crowd, down to style and intonation.
+In other words, Mirrorworld firmly joins the Fantasy and Power Metal crowd, down to style and intonation.
 Gone is the crusty, kind of hellfire energy seen in the first record.
 And this is a shame!

-As it happens, we are comparing this record with their first concoction.
-And here, a lot of the spontaneous freshness, energy and this willingness to go another route has gone astray.
+But as it happens, we are comparing this record with their first concoction.
+And here, a lot of the spontaneous freshness, energy, and this willingness to go the extra route has gone astray.
 I am missing the edge, this oomph that permeated As Daylight Breaks.
-In a way, the chorus line of the title track ‘Lost in a Mirrorworld’ is telling in that respect.
-Perhaps they should have waited with releasing new material until their new brand identity is firmly established.
-But then, perhaps not.
+In a way, the chorus of the title track “Lost in a Mirrorworld” is telling in that respect.

 Perhaps Serious Black should have waited with a new release.
 Until they have their new brand down pat and know where they want to head towards.
 But then again, perhaps not.
 The future will tell, if this band can get serious again, or will further rush down this slippery slope to damnation.